Frequently Asked Questions

 How do I receive money from credit card transactions?

 Deposits occur within 24-48 hours of batch closure (by default, our batches are set to close just after midnight).
-Processing fees are billed monthly, so you’ll receive your full credit revenue with each daily deposit.
+Payment processing fees are billed monthly, so you’ll receive your full credit revenue with each daily deposit.

 In practical terms, this means sales run on Monday batch early Tuesday and reach your account by Wednesday morning.
 Friday and Saturday sales deposit on Monday because banks don’t operate on Sundays.
 Similarly, funds normally expected Monday will be deposited Tuesday in the case of a bank holiday (e.g. MLK Day, Columbus Day, etc).